 Attracting Quality Investors

 Some organizations rely heavily on external investors.
 And so to attract quality investors, you have to – first of all – catch their interest in your product.
-This is where MVP works remarkably well; when you have a functioning product, your chances of gathering funds is impressively higher.
+This is where MVP works remarkably well; when you have a functioning product, your chances of gathering funds are impressively higher.

 Besides, stakeholders will not have to wait for several months in order to see the feedback from end-users.
 In most cases, investors are usually afraid of projects that appear picture-perfect on paper but remain dead in the water.